papaguycodes/papaguycodes/README.md

 - There will always be Problems - Solve Them.!!!
 - In the Lab 🧪  Busy cooking 🧫 Codes ⚗️< />.
 - Open-Source Advocate. 💜🫀
-- Always Learning - I have Masions for Developments.
+- Always Learning - I have Mansions for Developments.

 <!--